Penang to equip CCTV cameras with facial recognition in bid to reduce crime

 State police chief A Thaiveegan, who was also present at the launch, said the facial recognition technology would help increase the police's efficiency.

 He said the police would upload the image of a criminal or wanted person to the system.
-If the system manages to track similar faces through any of the CCTV cameras, the local authorities would alert the police immediately.
+If the system manages to track similar faces through any of the CCTV cameras, the authorities would immediately be alerted.

 "For example, in snatch theft cases, the police may not be able to catch the criminals during the time of the incident, but through the technology, we can clearly identify the suspect and it will be easier track him or her down," he added.